jrem08/jrem08/README.md

 <h3 align="center">Frontend Engineer </h3>

 ---
 Frontend Engineer with experience developing web applications using React, Redux, Tailwind, Bootstrap, and JavaScript.
 I have a strong background in backend development using Node.js, Express, REST APIs, and Postman, as well as relational database management systems like MySQL and version control systems like Git.
-I am particularly interested in Quality Assurance (QA), ensuring the quality, performance, and stability of applications through bug detection and functionality testing.
+I am particularly interested in Quality Assurance, ensuring the quality, performance, and stability of applications through bug detection and functionality testing.
 I am a proactive individual with a strong capacity for adaptation and continuous learning.

 * 🌍  I'm based in Pereira, Risaralda
 * 🎓  Title obtained [Técnico Profesional](https://www.acreditta.com/credential/d0308150-59a0-4751-b3b9-e12c065d2361?)